openshift-online/ocm-support-cli/README.md

 * Get the organization and include its subscriptions: `ocm support get organizations [organizationID] --fetchSubscriptions`
 * Get all organizations for an organizationExternalID and include its labels `ocm support get organizations [organizationExternalID] --fetchLabels`
 * Get all organizations for an organizationEBSAccountID and include its capabilities `ocm support get organizations [organizationEBSAccountID] --fetchCapabilities`
-* Get the first organization and include its quota: `ocm support get organizations [organizationID] --first --fetchQuota`
+* Get all organizations and include its quota: `ocm support get organizations [organizationID] --fetchQuota`
 * Get all organizations for an organizationExternalID and include its SKUs: `ocm support get organizations [organizationExternalID] --fetchSkus`

 #### Getting a subscription